kubernetes-sigs/windows-testing/README.md

 ### Method 1: Using an existing cluster

-- FIRST you need to taint/label all linux and master nodes with `node-role.kubernetes.io/master=NoSchedule`... this way, any `windows` specific tests are gauranteed to run on Windows nodes.
+- FIRST you need to taint/label all linux and master nodes with `node-role.kubernetes.io/master=NoSchedule`... this way, any `windows` specific tests are guaranteed to run on Windows nodes.

 All of the tests are built into the `e2e.test` binary, which you can as a standalone binary to test an existing cluster.
 If you don't know how to build `e2e.test`, instructions for this are at the bottom of this doc.